Aging at Home: Reverse Mortgage Benefits for Aging Seniors

 Reverse mortgages, in particular, deserve a closer look.
 Mandatory education and counseling, tighter eligibility requirements, and overhauled legislation that prioritizes your right to stay in a home—even in situations where you’ve exhausted your available equity— has improved the usefulness of reverse mortgages for paying obligations that persist into retirement and beyond, such as long-term care coverage.

-Let’s say you’re 62, married, living with your spouse in Colorado, and owe $15,000 on a home worth $160,000, the average according to data provided by the Federal Reserve.
-You plan to live in your home till you die and know the odds, so you sign up for a long-term care policy paying $150 in daily benefits for up to four years if you use the maximum.
+Let’s say you’re 62, married, living with your spouse in Colorado.
+Maybe you owe $15,000 on a home worth $160,000, the average according to data provided by the Federal Reserve.
+You plan to live in your home till you die.
+Knowing the odds, you sign up for a long-term care policy paying $150 in daily benefits for up to four years if you use the maximum.
 Genworth puts your expected premium at $4,082.04 annually.
 Tapping the equity in your home could provide 32 years of payments at $3,942 annually.
-You’ll be protected in the event you need long-term care—without touching much (or any, if you receive Social Security) of your retirement savings.
+So, you can feel protected if you need long-term care.
+And you won't have to touch much (or any, if you receive Social Security) of your retirement savings.

 Ready to learn more?
 American Financing is a national direct mortgage bank which offers a suite of reverse mortgage products.
-Get educated about your options now.
+Get educated about your reverse mortgage options now.